The Founder

 Founder & Director

 In 2019, she conceptualized and founded Pink Parliament, an initiative that seeks to increase women’s participation in decision-making spaces by encouraging young women and girls between the ages of 14-20 to consider careers in politics.
-The initiative was awarded a 2021 Nelson Mandela-Graca Machel Innovation Award for democratizing governance processes and systems.
+The initiative was awarded the 2021 Nelson Mandela-Graca Machel Innovation Award for democratizing governance processes and systems.

 Through her work, she has been a driving force in highlighting key issues pertaining to gender rights, youth development, and the protection of marginalized communities.
 She views her work as helping to create an inclusive, sustainable, and equitable region for all.